singhVijender05/syncwave/README.md

-Here's a refined description for your GitHub project:

 ---
 # SyncWave: Real-Time Video and Music Streaming Platform

 SyncWave is a real-time online streaming service that allows users to watch videos or listen to music together, fostering social interaction through integrated chat features.
 The platform enhances the shared experience by providing a seamless environment for users to engage with their favorite content in sync.